 The Class of ’59 was the last 50-year class to be honored.
 The class chose to have that annual meeting at the White Cliffs in Northboro and made it a memorable event complete with a fashion show and some other entertainment.

-In planning the annual meeting in 2010, the format changed to a luncheon gathering which was held at the Knights of Columbus Hall in Westboro.
+In planning the annual meeting, the format changed to a luncheon gathering which was held at the Knights of Columbus Hall in Westboro.
 Some felt the meetings should be held in Northboro and so the following two years, the group met at the Northboro Senior Center continuing with a luncheon meeting.

 Compiled - May 2013 Mary Ellen Matthew, Secretary